Waffleboy/IVLE-EEEE/README.md

 It's pretty basic now (without any fancy UI) but I'll get to that when I have time, or if someone requests it.

+Also, the code is not very clean and properly documented because it was done in a rush, will update when time is available.
+(Not like anyone is going to read this anyway)

 ## Instructions

 ```